jeffpk62/speech-to-text-icp/custom-upgrade.md

 -   The custom model contains no data (custom words or audio resources).
 -   For a custom acoustic model that was trained with a custom language model, the custom language model is not yet upgraded.

-## Listing information about a custom model
+## Listing version information for a custom model
 {: #upgradeList}

+To see the versions of the base model for which a custom model is available, use the following methods:

+-   To list information about a custom language model, use the `GET /v1/customizations/{customization_id}` method.
+For more information, see [Listing custom language models](/docs/services/speech-to-text-icp/language-models.html#listModels).
-You list information about a custom model by using the `GET /v1/customizations/{customization_id}` or `GET /v1/acoustic_customizations/{customization_id}` method.
-The output includes a `versions` field that shows information about the base models for which versions of the custom model are available.
-The following output shows information about an upgraded custom language model:
+-   To list information about a custom acoustic model, use the `GET /v1/acoustic_customizations/{customization_id}` method.
+For more information, see [Listing custom acoustic models](/docs/services/speech-to-text-icp/acoustic-models.html#listModels).

+In both cases, the output includes a `versions` field that shows information about the base models for the custom model.
+The following output shows information for an upgraded custom language model:

 ```javascript
 {